xolarvill/notes-on-economics/README.md

-# -notes-on-economics
+# notes-on-economics
-Notes in md or latex format for various courses I took in economics, i.e. econometrics, advanced macroeconomics.
+Notes in .md or .tex format for various courses I took in economics, i.e. econometrics, advanced macroeconomics.